HKUST-KnowComp/MLMET/README.md

 Requires transformers, inflect.

-Note that I am still testing if this organized version code contains bugs
+**Note that I am still testing if this organized version code contains bugs.**

 1. Set DATA_DIR in config.py to your data directory